 Check out the full article on how Deloitte is making an impact that matters in the world of cognitive computing in our Global Report.

-Humanitarian crises are occurring with increased frequency around the world, and the needs of affected populations are growing in scope and scale.
+Humanitarian crises are occurring with increased frequency around the world and the needs of affected populations are growing in scope and scale.
 R&D as a driver for innovation could potentially have a significant impact in helping to meet this demand.
-Deloitte US delivered information and insights that could impact how the WHS innovation working group addresses these humanitarian challenges, and build support for future research to catalyze innovation.
+Deloitte US delivered information and insights that could impact how the WHS innovation working group addresses these humanitarian challenges and build support for future research to catalyse innovation.

 Three years after it was founded, Lundin Norway struck oil in its first exploration well on the Norwegian continental shelf.
 The 2007 discovery revealed a substantial reservoir, kick-starting Lundin’s Edvard Grieg development.
 Five subsequent finds followed on the shelf for Lundin and since its first strike eight years ago, Lundin can take credit for half of the resources found on the shelf.

 Lundin’s leaders recognised an opportunity to blossom into a full-scale exploration and production company and put a plan into action.
 In 2012, the company was set to become the operator of a manned offshore installation.

 With a small, yet highly experienced team, Lundin set out with a goal of commencing production by late 2015.
 This was extremely ambitious, explains Svenn Erik Edal, Nordic Oil & Gas Industry leader, Deloitte Norway.
 "But, they didn’t want to take any shortcuts.
 They had an opportunity to build an operating model that was process-oriented, cost-effective and promoted safety from day one."